akkartik/lines.love/README.md

 ## Known issues

-* There's a bug in freehand drawings (`ctrl+p` mode) that causes them to be highlighted even when the mouse is nowhere near them.

 * No support yet for Unicode graphemes spanning multiple codepoints.

 * Undo/redo may be sluggish in large files.
 Large files may grow sluggish in